dental fillings

 Discover the advantages of tooth-colored fillings

 Composite or white fillings, also known as tooth-colored fillings, are created to enhance the appearance of your smile while providing a less invasive treatment option.
 These fillings use a composite resin that bonds directly to your tooth, preventing bacteria and decay.
 Unlike metal fillings, tooth-colored fillings require minimal enamel removal, allowing you to maintain more of your natural tooth structure.
+For patients with more extensive tooth loss, dentures may be recommended as a reliable option to restore function and appearance.

 Receiving Tooth-Colored Fillings: A Step-By-Step Guide